communication17/Project/Padagogy/README(pedagogy).md

 <hr>

 <a name="LO"></a>
-#### 2. Learning Objectives and Cognitive Level
+#### 2. Write Learning Objectives that can be achieved using virtual labs and the respective cognitive level, & action verbs.

-To study DSB/SSB amplitude modulation.
+To Master the 44 phonemes of English language
-To determine its modulation factor.
+Learn how to pronunciate the word learn American pronunciation of words

 <br/>
 <div align="right">